 Of course, they’re many things to be aware of when traveling to a new county, especially when the country in question is as unique, geographically diverse and culturally complex as Japan.

-1. You Don’t Need a Visa
+You Probably Don’t Need a Visa for Traveling to Japan

-68 countries and territories from around the world have an arrangement with the Japanese government that allows its citizens to travel to Japan without a travel visa for a specific period of time.
+Source: Wikipedia (up to date as of 10 of April 2020)68 countries and territories from around the world have an arrangement with the Japanese government that allows its citizens to travel to Japan without a travel visa for a specific period of time.

 Holders of EU or American passports are able to enter the country for tourism or business purposes for up to 90 days.
 British citizens, and those from a select number of European countries, including Germany, are able to visit Japan for up to 6 months.

 Japan Has Distinct Regions & Seasons

 Depending on the time of year and the region, the weather in Japan can vary quite considerably from sub-arctic in the north to subtropical in the south.
 Thus, it is advised that tourists plan and pack accordingly.